MinchinWeb/blog.minchin.ca/content/20110717-online-dating-from-hell-or-modern-job-hunting.md

 While the Internet has reworked the world in wonderful ways, not all the implications have been dealt with.

-Let me return to the metephor I mentioned in the title.
+Let me return to the metaphor I mentioned in the title.
 Imagine an Internet dating site.
 You've been told this is THE site, the one where everyone hangs out on (and no, it's not Facebook...).
 It's free to sign up so you start looking around.
 You find a couple of cute girls and